Defying Donald Trump’s Kleptocracy: Chris Hedges

 READ: What We Expect to See in 2017

 Trump plans to oversee the last great campaign of corporate pillaging of America.
-It will be as crass and brazen as the fleecing of the desperate, hoping for a miracle in the face of dead-end jobs and ruinous personal debt, who visited his casinos or shelled out thousands of dollars for the sham of Trump University.
+It will be as crass and brazen as the fleecing of the desperate people, hoping for a miracle in the face of dead-end jobs and ruinous personal debt, who visited his casinos or shelled out thousands of dollars for the sham of Trump University.
 He will attempt to unleash a kleptocracy—the word comes from the Greek klépto, meaning thieves, and kratos, meaning rule, so it is literally “rule by thieves”—one that will rival the kleptocracies carried out by Suharto in Indonesia and Ferdinand Marcos in the Philippines.
 It is not that Trump and his family will use the influence of government to increase their wealth, although this will certainly take place on a massive scale; it is that hundreds of billions of federal dollars will be diverted into the hands of cronies, sleazy bankers, unethical financial firms and scabrous hedge fund managers.
 The pillars of the liberal state will be obliterated.

 The only possibility for halting the destruction being designed by the Trump transition team is sustained resistance and civil disobedience that will create popular pressure for impeachment.
 This is why I will be at the march in Washington, D.C., on Jan.
 21 and speak that evening at a rally with Kshama Sawant and Jill Stein.